ChaseIsNotHere/Clicker-Game-2.0/README.md

-# Clicker-Game-2.0
+# clicker_game
-Practicing JavaScript by creating a clicking game.
-1.0 won't show files required for this project.
+Practicing JavaScript by making an incremental clicking game.